How to lay Chipboard Flooring

 Knowing how to lay chipboard flooring perfectly is essential.
 Because they are the most commonly specified floor boards in the UK, you are likely to come across them quite often.
 Inexpensive, strong, hard wearing, able to handle high traffic loads, water resistant and suitable for just about any final floor coverings (tiles/carpets/laminates etc.) makes them extremely versatile in many applications.
 They are also a good solid material to use for garage or shed shelving and homemade workbenches too.

-For an even better and longer lasting job, when I lay chipboard fooring I always PVA glue the joints and use a bead of flexible glue like Sika Flex on the joist to ensure there are no squeaks you need to fix later once the floor boards are screwed down tight on to the joists.
+For an even better and longer lasting job, when I lay chipboard fooring I always PVA glue the joints and use a bead of flexible glue like Sikaflex Adhesive on the joist to ensure there are no squeaks you need to fix later once the floor boards are screwed down tight on to the joists.

 The tools & fixings you need to lay chipboard flooring:

 Permanent marker pen, chalk line & carpenters pencils - for marking out I always use a permanent marker pen when I lay chipboard flooring along with thick carpentry pencils too.
 I find the marker far more visible and less likely to rub off which is good for marking the position of a joist and also pipes that you want to avoid screwing into (Always mark the pipes permanently on the flooring to stop you screwing into them and so they can be found later on if ever needed).
 The pencil I use for long lines that I will cut to so as not to waste the marker to much.

 Once i have a few boards down in place with 1-2 screws in each I will use the chalk line to mark a line right across them where all of the joists are before filling up with screws